ALucek/deep-agents-walkthrough/competitive_analysis_agent/README.md

 To visualize and interact with the competitive analysis agent, we will be using the [deep-agents-ui](https://github.com/langchain-ai/deep-agents-ui) repo.

-1. In a seperate directory/terminal, clone the repo and install the requirements
+1. In a seperate directory/terminal, clone the repo
 ```bash
 git clone https://github.com/langchain-ai/deep-agents-ui.git
 cd deep-agents-ui